Student Loan Forgiveness Programs for Nurse Practitioners: What to Know

 Public Service Loan Forgiveness (PSLF)

 To be eligible for Public Service Loan Forgiveness (PSLF), NPs must make 120 loan payments (do not need to be consecutive) on their direct federal loans under a qualifying repayment plan without defaulting.
-In the approximately ten years this takes, the NP must work the equivalent of full-time in a public service role.
-Upon completion of this requirement.
+Over the approximately 10 years it takes, the NP must work the equivalent of a full-time public service role upon completion of this requirement.

 This program began in 2007, so the first eligible applications were received in 2017.
-Unfortunately, historically acceptance rates have been extremely low, with the most generous estimates calculating that only 2 percent of applications have been approved.
-However, in October 2021, the US Department of Education announced an overhaul to this program in hopes of qualifying more applicants.
+Unfortunately, historically, acceptance rates have been extremely low, with the most generous estimates placing the approval rate at only 2 percent.
+However, in October 2021, the US Department of Education announced an overhaul of this program to qualify more applicants.

 Detailed information about PSLF can be found through the Federal Student Aid office.